frankhjung/python-helloworld/docs/references.rst

    pydoc [module]

-I've included the PyDoc output for all :ref:`classes` and the :ref:`main` module.
+I've included the PyDoc output for all :ref:`classes` and the :ref:`helloworld` module.
 You can generate HTML output using PyDoc.
 To run the GUI interface call::